Introduction to openSSH & SSH (Secure Shell)

 Supports a wider variety:

-Use of Diffie-Hellman key agreement removes the need for a server key
+agreement removes the need for a server key

-Server key used for forward secrecy on the session key
+forward secrecy on the session key

-Supports public-key certificates
+Supports public-key

 N/A

-Allows for exactly one form of authentication per session.
+form of authentication per session.

-hostbased authentication is in principle independent of client network address, and so can work with proxying, mobile clients, etc. (though this is not currently implemented).
+is in principle independent of client network address, and so can work with

-RhostsRSA authentication is effectively tied to the client host address, limiting its usefulness.
+is effectively tied to the client host address, limiting its usefulness.

-periodic replacement of session keys
+periodic replacement of

 N/A

-How to know which SSH protocol version is used for connection ?
+which SSH protocol version is used for

 [root@saks20161 ~]# telnet 192.168.0.115 22